thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

     {
         if(radioButtons7[i].checked == true)
         {
-            var feedback7 = "<p style='color:red'>Wrong; This term e_i represents the 'residuals'; the variance not explained by the regression line.
-We assume that these residuals are normally distributed around 0, which means people's scores are normally distributed around the regression line.
+            var feedback7 = "<p style='color:red'>Wrong; ANCOVA can be represented as multiple regression with dummies for all response categories, and one continuous predictor.
 Topic: background knowledge.</p>";
             if(radioButtons7[i].value == "2") {
               feedback7 = "<p style='color:green'>Correct!</p>"
             }